What is Business Intelligence?

 To do this, organizations employ advanced analytics and visualization tools that allow them to parse data, provide better access to different team members, and make insights more easily digestible.

 Additionally, most business intelligence tools include virtual dashboards that offer direct access to the most relevant data and let different team members view only the insights that are necessary for them.

 How can I Use Business Intelligence?

 Business intelligence has gone from a novelty to a necessity in most industries today.
-One of the biggest benefits of using BI at an organizational level is that the insights it provides are not just management level but can bore down into specific areas of a company to drive improvements and better efficiency.
+One huge benefit of using BI at an organizational level: the insights it provides are not just available to C-level managers, but can be adapted by users in every department to drive improvements and efficiency.